New Farms for New Americans

 Learn from the farmers, with our cookbook

 We published a short book on African and Asian techniques on growing, harvesting and preserving in northeastern America.
-"Global Food, Local Food: Guide to Growing, Harvesting & Preserving African & Asian Crops in the Northeast".
-Email Alisha for more information or to purchase a copy.
+Download it here: "Global Food, Local Food: Guide to Growing, Harvesting & Preserving African & Asian Crops in the Northeast".